Answers to the following FAQs appear below:

 What exactly is the Baker Street Irregulars Trust?

 The BSI Trust is the part of the BSI focused on preserving the BSI's history and making this material available for study.
-The BSI Archive is located in the Houghton Library at Harvard University.
+The BSI Archive is located in the Lilly Library at Indiana University.
 For more details, see About the BSI Trust and our BSI Archive page.

 Who may donate to the BSI Trust and Archive?